 Cell-free DNA screening:

 Also known as noninvasive prenatal screening.
 To verify the chromosomal abnormalities, this blood test uses the fetal DNA circulating in the mother’s blood.
 It’s the most accurate screening test for detecting the risk of Down syndrome in the IVF hospital in Hyderabad.

-Amniocentesis is typically carried out under ultrasonographic control, between 15 and 17 weeks of pregnancy.
-Around 15 mL of amniotic fluid would normally be aspirated.
+Normally, Amniocentesis is done under ultrasonographic control, in between 15 to 17 weeks of pregnancy.
+Near about 15 mL of amniotic fluid would normally be aspirated.
 Chromosomal analysis requires prior to cell culture, after this metaphase chromosomes are analyzed numerically and structurally.
-Uncultured amniotic fluid can be used to determine levels of alpha fetoprotein (AFP), which is present in increased concentrations in open neural tube defects and other disorders such as abdominal wall defects (e.g., gastroschisis).
+To find out the levels of alpha fetoprotein (AFP), uncultured amniotic fluid can be used, which is present in great concentrations in an open neural tube defects and other disorders like abdominal wall defects (e.g., gastroschisis).